lekromOG/znanylekarz/README.md

 ## Usage

-- Use the search tool on the homepage to find doctors.
+- **Search Doctors:** Use the search tool on the homepage to find doctors by specialty, location, and availability.
-- Filter results by specialty, location, and date.
+- **Book Appointments:** Choose between in-person and online appointments.
-- Switch between in-person and online appointments.
+- **Leave Reviews:** Share your experience by leaving reviews and ratings for doctors.
-- Sign in or register for personalized features.
+- **Manage Favorites:** Add or remove doctors from your favorites list.
-- Admins and doctors have access to additional navigation options.
+- **Admin Features:** Admins can manage users and doctors via the admin panel.

 ---